Oliver Norburn: Club career

 On 23 July 2014, Norburn signed for Plymouth Argyle as a free agent on a one-year deal.
 He was released by Plymouth at the end of the 2014–15 season having failed to establish himself in the first team.
 He started training with Guiseley in late 2015, and then signed for the club after impressing manager Mark Bower in the sessions.
 On 27 February 2016 Norburn scored a controversial goal for Guiseley in a National League match against Braintree Town, after Braintree Town had put the ball out for a player to receive treatment.
 The goal stood and Guiseley drew the game 1–1.

 Norburn joined Macclesfield Town of the same league in July 2016.
 He scored eight goals in his sole season with the Silkmen, including one in each leg of their FA Trophy semi-final win over Tranmere Rovers and one more in the 3–2 loss to York City in the final, before signing a three-year contract with Tranmere.

 On 9 August 2018, after winning promotion to League Two with Tranmere via the play-offs, he signed a three-year deal to move to Shrewsbury Town, led by his former Macclesfield manager John Askey.
 He signed a new contract with Shrewsbury in July 2019.

 On 10 August 2021, Norburn joined newly promoted EFL Championship club Peterborough United on a three-year deal for an undisclosed fee.

 On 14 December 2021, Norburn was made captain of Peterborough United replacing Mark Beevers.

 On 29 June 2023, Norburn joined EFL League One club Blackpool.

 In January 2025, Norburn joined fellow League One side Wigan Athletic on loan for the remainder of the season.

 On 16 June 2025, Norburn agreed to join League Two side Notts County on a one-year deal with the option for a further season upon his release from Blackpool.
+On 25 May 2026, he started the 2026 EFL League Two play-off final as County defeated Salford City to earn promotion to League One.
+Following promotion, the club announced that he would be departing the club to accept an offer closer to his home.

+On 3 June 2026, Norburn joined League 2 side Oldham Athletic on a one-year deal with the option for a further season.